samcaulfield/PML_IDE/README.md

 your account will be listed.
 Click on the name of the file to open it in the editor.
 If there are no files saved to your account, the message `There are no files saved on your account` will be displayed.
+There is also an option to save existing file to disk.
+* After Sign in, click `File > Save to disk`.
+A dialog would appear giving the the option to open file.pml.
+This is a standard feature in firefox.
+* You will be viewed with options to open or save file.
+The contents of your pml file will automatically download and be saved onto the desktop.
+*To open the file saved to disk, the file upload function can be executed.

 **Code editor**